ucd25-cosmos-thebackpropagators/ucd25-cosmos-thebackpropagators.github.io/content/miniprojects/miniproject3/index.md

 ---

 ## Methodology and Data
-For data, we downloaded copper contract prices from three exchanges.
+In order to collect the data, we downloaded copper contract prices from three exchanges.
 Below is the visualization of the data:

 ![Copper Contract Prices](map.jpg)
+The graph shows the fluctuations of the data in relation to time.
+LME refers to the copper futures market in London.
+SHFE main refers to the copper futures market in Shanghai.
+COMEX refers to the copper futures market in Chicago.

 We then built a Random Forest Model to predict the price of copper contracts.